 The weight goes up, the weight comes down.
 The weight goes up, the weight comes down.
 Sound familiar?

 The standard rep, the foundation of bodybuilding, is a building block for proper form and technique and initial hypertrophy.
-Long term, however, it is an eventual precursor to muscular adaptation leading to size and strength plateaus, nagging program staleness and overall training boredom.
+Long term, however, is an eventual precursor to muscular adaptation leading to size and strength plateaus, nagging program staleness, and overall training boredom.

 If you are currently suffering from or feeling the onset of any of the above, it may be time to start rethinking your training.
 You may want to start thinking negatively.